-As the coronavirus (COVID-19) continues to impact the stock market and organizations around the world, it is important to consider how recent market fluctuations may affect your retirement plan as well as some options you may have to minimize these effects on your business.
+What began as a viral outbreak in China has come around the globe and arrived in our states, counties and cities.
+As the coronavirus (COVID-19) continues to impact the stock market and organizations around the world, it is important to consider how recent market fluctuations may affect your retirement plan as well as offer some options you may have to minimize these effects on your business.

 Defined Benefit Plan Freezes

 Defined benefit and cash balance plans are subject to minimum funding requirements, and the investment risk is on the plan sponsor, meaning that investment returns may have an impact on required contributions from year to year.
 A plan can be amended to lower or freeze future benefits to participants, but the plan sponsor may still have a required contribution due to investment experience.

 If you sponsor a defined benefit or cash balance plan, you may have a larger than anticipated contribution and may want to consider freezing the plan’s benefit formula now to minimize this.

 In light of the current economic environment, many plan sponsors may not be in a position to continue the ongoing level of contributions they have made in the past and may want to consider freezing their plan’s benefit formula to minimize upcoming contribution requirements.

 Note: Freezing the plan’s benefit formula will minimize future contributions, but contributions required for a prior year cannot be eliminated.